 “Mysteries of the cosmos,” in other words why anyone would dare the development of a small business – in content creation besides.
 And somehow get the right people on board in the process.
 Owning a small business is nothing short of a “complex and contemplative” endeavor, one that, at times, feels a little like tossing a coin into the abyss and hoping to see green in return.

-But, if I wasn’t completely invested in the “intrigue of what lies ahead,” I would risk failing to discover Cast Iron Content’s future directions and destinations.
+But, if I wasn’t completely invested in the “intrigue of what lies ahead,” I would risk failing to discover Waypoint Writing’s future directions and destinations.